-For clarity, because many customers will use either terminology when searching for these products, so in order to cover both terms, when we talk about ‘access control systems’ on this page, we do so in terms of benefits to your business and how they work in general.
-The term door entry systems on our website is used to describe our products.
-The door entry systems link will take you to our products page where you can learn all about them.
+For clarity, because customers will sometimes use either terminology when searching for these products, in order to cover both terms, when we talk about ‘access control systems’ on this page, we do so in terms of benefits to your business and how they work in general.
+The term ‘door entry systems’ here on our website, is used to describe our products.
+The door entry systems link will take you to our products page.

 Upon receiving your enquiry, we can arrange a free online software demonstration and a friendly informal discussion to ascertain your requirements.
 We’ll then send you a detailed quotation which will include our understanding of your expectations and what you require from our system.
 We offer onsite installation and software training or if you prefer, in some instances we can supply by mail order and provide remote installation and software training using online screen sharing & telephone support.
 With an average customer life span of 25 years, we hope our philosophy and approach will continue to create many more mutually beneficial relationships that will stand the test of time.